jdowner/gist/README.rst

 If you have a set of existing files that you want to turn into a gist,
 ::
-  $ git create "divide et impera" foo.txt bar.txt
+  $ gist create "divide et impera" foo.txt bar.txt

 where the quoted string is the description of the gist.
 Or, you may find it useful to create a gist from content on your clipboard (say, using xclip),